oracle/graal/docs/tools/vscode/micronaut/README.md

 Having set some breakpoints in your applciation, do the following to start debugging:

 1. Go to View > Command Palette, search for **Micronaut: Debug in Kubernetes** action and invoke it.
 2. Confirm port forwarding.
-First time you start debugging your application deployed in Kubernetes, a popup window will open in the right bottom corner asking to confirm port forwarding.
+First time you start debugging your application, deployed in a Kubernetes cluster, a popup window will open in the right bottom corner asking to confirm port forwarding.
 This will setup a `JAVA_TOOLS_OPTIONS` environment variable in the deployment script file.
 3. Then you will be prompted to choose a port forwarding session:

    ![Choose a port forwarding session](images/k8s_port_forwarding.png)